mojomonger/gptiare/README.md

 * Chart.js
 * react-chartjs-2
 * chart.js/helpers

 * chart.js options
 * chartjs-plugin-datalabels

 ### React Component Architecture

-When page article data is first received from the fetch, it is rendered with the src/PageDisplay component, eventually resolving to the src/v2/PageDisplayV2 component for typical wiki pages.
+When page data is received from the fetch, it is rendered with the src/PageDisplay component, eventually resolving to the src/v2/PageDisplayV2 component for typical wiki pages.

-The PageDisplayV2 contains the PageInfo component, to display some top-level information about the page retrieval, and the PageData component, which does the actual work of showing the retrieved page data.
+The PageDisplayV2 contains the PageInfo component, to display some top-level information about the page retrieval, and the PageData component, which does the actual work of displaying the retrieved page data.

 ```
 <PageDisplayV2>
     <PageInfo pageData={pageData} />
     <PageData pageData={pageData} />
 ```
-Within the PageData component, the raw data is massaged and decorated with anything needed for further rendering.
-These decorationg actions include:
+Within the PageData component, the data is massaged and decorated with anything that is needed for further rendering.
+Actions include:
 - fetching the status code of all the URLs
 - transforming the references so that they can be filtered and displayed in a more comfortable manner.